tslaird/ClusterSearch/README.md

 ```

-Once blast is installed you can run the following workflow (modified as needed)
+Once blast is installed you can run the following workflow (modified as needed) as long as you have activated the ClusterSearch conda environment and are running a python interpreter in your shell by typing and executing ```python``` in a Terminal window.

 # Sample workflow: